 Scratch Patch Mineral World - in the V&A Waterfront and Simons Town.
 Considered the "gemstone capital of the world" South Africa has almost half of the world's gemstones.
 Enjoy "scratching" through thousands of polished gemstones spread over the floors at the Scratch Patch, its great fun.There is also a factory shop from which to purchase high quality stones and various arts and crafts as well as great gifts to take home

-Really a beautiful example of quality botanical gardens set against Table Mountain and covering a large area.
+A really beautiful example of quality botanical gardens set against Table Mountain and covering a large area.
 There are many paths and trails to follow, streams to investigate and trees to climb – its picnic heaven or visitors can choose from various eateries indoor or outdoor.

 Newlands Forest and Cecelia Forest as well as the Tokai Forest Arboretum are fantastic for peaceful, shady walks and picnics when the days are hot or the southeast wind blows.
 Kids will have a lot of fun jumping off logs and also exploring the little streams.
 There is a coffee shop and mountain bike trails around Tokai Forest.

 Silvermine Nature Reserve - on the mountain between Tokai and Noordehoek offers a remarkable drive up Ou Kaapse Weg will take visitors to Silvermine, with its many nature trails and hikes, also magnificent views and clear mountain streams, mountain bikes and dogs are welcome.

 Visitors can walk through the aviaries and get close to a variety of birds.
 There are fun cruises from the Hout Bay harbour to Seal Island or if it’s a rainy day the kids will enjoy the Clay Cafe where they can choose their own ceramic and paint a design.

 This is a great exploration for children, they love to climb the stairs or catch the funicular ride to the light house at Cape Point and they can tick off lists of animals while in the Cape of Good Hope Reserve.
 At the entrance to the reserve there is also a kid friendly and educational Cape Point Ostrich Farm.

-Simon’s Town - a harbour village close to Cape Point:
+Simon’s Town - a harbour village close to Cape Point

 See penguins at Boulders Beach.
 This beach is part of a National Park where the African Penguins live and breed.
 There are elevated boardwalks which provide excellent opportunities for watching penguins and panoramic views of False Bay.
 There is also a section for public sunbathing and swimming with maybe a few penguin encounters.
 This historic and naval seaside village is home to the only Warrior Toy Museum in the world.
 There are huge displays of dolls, dinky toys, model cars, Meccano, boats and trains as well as other toys.